Unconventional10/8-Bit-Mod/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Forge & Other Mods (please complete the following information):**
--Forge Version
+- Forge Version
--Full list of mods (with version numbers for these as well) -Mods (if applicable) that may be causing the problem
+- Full list of mods (with version numbers for these as well)
+- Mods (if applicable) that may be causing the problem

 **Additional context**
 Add any other context about the problem here.